Financial Aid

 Financing Options

-Upon determining the total cost of your son or daughter’s Holy Cross education, you should consider that any significant expense is best funded with a combination of income from the past, present, and future.
+Upon determining the total cost of your child's Holy Cross education, you should consider that any significant expense is best funded with a combination of income from the past, present, and future.
 Income from the past that has been earmarked for education should be the first source you draw upon for payment of the bill.
 Other savings and investments should also be considered, although not entirely exhausted.
 Present income should be the next source from which you draw upon.
 If you cannot pay the final balance due at the beginning of each semester, but can set aside a certain amount of money from monthly income to pay the bill, you may wish to consider the semester payment plan.
-If upon combining your savings and current earnings you are still unable to cover the charges due for each semester, you may want to consider financing your son or daughter’s educational costs with an educational or commercial loan.
+If upon combining your savings and current earnings you are still unable to cover the charges due for each semester, you may want to consider financing your child's educational costs with an educational or commercial loan.

 Federal Direct PLUS Loan